-- these benefits prior to the 21% cuts by the Harris government in 1996. - 124.
-In 2015, Ontario government program expenditures were increasing by only 1.4%.
+- 124. In 2015, the government program expenditures were increasing by only 1.4%.
 This is below what is required to keep up with inflation and population growth.
 Over the last 5 years, it works out to a decrease in real, per-capita expenditures of 6 per cent, or more than \$7 billion in total. - 125.
 While the provincial government has stated that it's not interested in more austerity, public sector workers and public services are still being squeezed: 400,000 people have been subject to a wage freeze of one to four years since 2012.
 This year's budget promises more wage freezes or cuts to those who work directly for the government or in publicly funded agencies; once again reducing the deficit on the backs of those who are predominantly women workers. - 126.
-Nine governments in an era of neo-liberalism been in retreat yet international and domestic human rights obligations as highlighted in Part III above, require them to play a vital role in establishing the legal frameworks, policies, social programs, regulation of business conduct, and enforcement of rights that fundamentally create the possibility for gender equality in the labour market.
-See Appendix B. - 127.
-It must be emphasized that an austerity agenda is a deliberate, conscious, policy choice and that it affects women differently than men.
+While governments have in an era of neo-liberalism been in retreat, international and domestic human rights obligations as highlighted in Part III above, require them to play a vital role in establishing the legal frameworks, policies, social programs, regulation of business conduct, and enforcement of rights that fundamentally create the possibility for gender equality in the labour market.
+See Appendix B. - It must be emphasized that an austerity agenda is a deliberate, conscious, policy choice and that it affects women differently than men.
 Austerity's mantra of deregulation and cuts makes any expenditure on social good and social programs suspect and provides ideological reinforcement to the objective of private sector profit maximization and denigration of social programs.
-An austerity agenda stands firmly in the way of securing equality because it closes off options for reform from the outset by defining them as fundamentally incompatible with the primary agenda of restraint and deregulation.
+An austerity agenda fundamentally stands in the way of securing equality because it closes off options for reform from the outset by defining them as fundamentally incompatible with the primary agenda of restraint and deregulation.